stacks-network/stacks/README.md

 ## How to Help

-- **Contribute code** - all Stacks software is free and open-source, so send us pull requests with improvements!
+- **Contribute code** - all software is open-source, so send us pull requests with improvements!
 See some [good first issues](https://github.com/blockstack/stacks-blockchain/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
-- **Help with software testing** - we really appreciate and value our testers, and encourage the community to run the software and file issues
+- **Help with software testing** - we value testers, and encourage the community to run the software and file issues
 - **[Become a community evangelist](https://community.blockstack.org/evangelists)** - join other passionate community leaders around the world supporting our mission
 - **Weekly Stacks meetings** on [Discord](https://stacks.chat) (Thur at 10am ET).